-We serve over 250 direct customers worldwide, including major OEMs and EMS providers.
-Additionally, we have approximately 150 distributor customers worldwide, through which we indirectly serve over 50,000 customers.
+We serve over 400 direct customers worldwide, including major OEMs and EMS providers.
+Additionally, we have approximately 130 distributor customers worldwide, through which we indirectly serve over 50,000 customers.
 Our customers include: (i) leading OEMs in a broad range of industries, such as Continental AG, Delta Electronics, Honeywell, Osram, Phillips, Arris, Emerson, Hella, LG Electronics, Lenovo, Quanta Computer, Seagate, Sagem Communication, and Samsung Electronics; (ii) leading EMS providers, such as Celestica, Flextronics, Hon Hai Precision Industry, Inventec, Jabil Circuit, and Sanmina-SCI, who build end-market products incorporating our semiconductors for companies such as Google, GoPro, Cisco, Dell, EMC, Intel, Microsoft, Thompson, and Roche Diagnostics; and (iii) leading distributors such as Arrow, Avnet, Future Electronics, Rutronic, Yosun Industrial, DigiKey, and Zenitron.

-For the years 2015, 2014 and 2013, our OEM and EMS customers together accounted for 33%, 33% and 35%, respectively, of our net sales.
-The decrease in 2014 is due primarily to the fact that the majority of BCD net sales are to distributors.
-No customer accounted for 10% or more of our net sales in 2015, 2014 or 2013.
+For the years 2016, 2015 and 2014, our OEM and EMS customers together accounted for 35%, 33% and 33%, respectively, of our net sales.
+No customer accounted for 10% or more of our net sales in 2016, 2015 or 2014.
 In addition, for information concerning our business with related parties, see "Business - Certain Relationships and Related Party Transactions."

 We believe that our close relationships with our customers have provided us with deeper insight into our customers' product needs.
 In addition to seeking to expand relationships with our existing customers, our strategy is to pursue new customers and diversify our customer base by focusing on leading global consumer electronics companies and their EMS providers and distributors.
-See "Risk Factors - Our customers require our products to undergo a lengthy and expensive qualification process without any assurance of product sales and demand to audit our operations from time to time.
+See "Risk Factors - Our customers require our products to undergo a lengthy and expensive qualification process without any assurance of product sales and may demand to audit our operations from time to time.
 A failure to qualify a product or a negative audit finding could adversely affect our net sales, operating results and financial condition." in Part I, Item 1A of this Annual Report for additional information.

 We generally warrant that products sold to our customers will, at the time of shipment, be free from defects in workmanship and materials and conform to our approved specifications.
 Subject to certain exceptions, our standard warranty extends for a period of one year from the date of shipment.
 Warranty expense has not been significant.
 Generally, our customers may cancel orders on short notice without incurring a penalty.
 See "Risk Factors - Our customer orders are subject to cancellation or modification usually with no penalty.
-High volumes of order cancellation or reduction in quantities ordered could adversely affect our operating results and financial condition" in Part I, Item 1A of this Annual Report for additional information.
+High volumes of order cancellation or reduction in quantities ordered could adversely affect our net sales, operating results and financial condition" in Part I, Item 1A of this Annual Report for additional information.

 Many of our customers are based in Asia or have manufacturing facilities in Asia.
 Net sales by country consist of sales to customers in that country based on the country to which products are shipped.
 We report net sales based on "shipped to" customer locations as we believe this best represents where our customers' business activities occur.
-For the year ended December 31, 2015, approximately 60%, 9%, 8%, 7%, 6%, 4% and 6% of our net sales were derived from China, United States ("U.S."), Korea, Germany, Singapore, Taiwan, and all other markets, respectively, compared to 62%, 9%, 7%, 6%, 3% and 6% in 2014, respectively.
+The table below sets forth net sales by country.
+"All others" represents countries with less than 3% of total net sales each.